madromas/esotalk_docs/skins/introduction.md

 ## Submission

 Ideally, you should version-control your skin and create a repository on [GitHub](http://github.com).
 The `skin.php` file should be at the top-level of the repository; there should be no parent folder.

-Skins can be submitted for public listing in the [Skins](/skins) channel on the esoTalk support forum.
-Read [this conversation]() for skin submission guidelines.